 Tip 66.
 Passengers are permitted to carry 2 items of luggage on a Metro train (one large suitcase and one piece of hand baggage).
 Eating, chewing and drinking are not allowed.Pribi from our Dubai Office

-If you're moving to Dubai from the UK, you may need your documents legalising for your residence visa.
-Vital Consular can help, so if you need us, we're here to assist.
-We’ve got knowledge of the attestation process for most countries, so our experience colleagues across the globe can answer all of your queries.
-If you have an enquiry, you can give our team of specialists a call on +44 (0) 330 088 1142, send us a message via WhatsApp on mobile, use our live chat system, or e-mail us at firstname.lastname@example.org.
+We’ve got knowledge of the attestation process for most countries, so our experienced colleagues across the globe can answer any queries you have.
+If you've got an enquiry, you can give our team of specialists a call on +44 (0) 330 088 1142, send us a message via WhatsApp on mobile, use our live chat system, or e-mail us at firstname.lastname@example.org.